 DOSAGE AND ADMINISTRATION

-Combination Use with Cisplatin for Nonsquamous Non-Small Cell Lung Cancer or Malignant Pleural Mesothelioma
+Nonsquamous Non-Small Cell Lung Cancer And Malignant Pleural Mesothelioma

 The recommended dose of ALIMTA is 500 mg/m² administered as an intravenous infusion over 10 minutes on Day 1 of each 21-day cycle.
 The recommended dose of cisplatin is 75 mg/m² infused over 2 hours beginning approximately 30 minutes after the end of ALIMTA administration.
+Patients should receive appropriate hydration prior to and/or after receiving cisplatin.
 See cisplatin package insert for more information.

 The recommended dose of ALIMTA is 500 mg/m² administered as an intravenous infusion over 10 minutes on Day 1 of each 21-day cycle.

-Administer dexamethasone 4 mg by mouth twice daily the day before, the day of, and the day after ALIMTA administration [see WARNINGS AND PRECAUTIONS].
+Skin rash has been reported more frequently in patients not pretreated with a corticosteroid.
+Pretreatment with dexamethasone (or equivalent) reduces the incidence and severity of cutaneous reaction.
+In clinical trials, dexamethasone 4 mg was given by mouth twice daily the day before, the day of, and the day after ALIMTA administration [see WARNINGS AND PRECAUTIONS].

 Dose Reduction Recommendations